rubenarakelyan/ruben.arakelyan.uk/src/archive/resolverblog/virus-scanning-files-in-s3-and-integrating-with-rails.md

 end
 ```

 Now that we know we have a legitimate notification, we need to process it.
-If the notification is a subscription confirmation, it means we're setting up the subscription for the first time.
+If the notification is a subscription confirmation, it means we’re setting up the subscription for the first time.
 We just need to respond to signal to AWS that the subscription can be set up:

 ```ruby
 def confirm_sns_subscription(message)